mariomui/obsidianmd-templates/_template-saved-within-a-plugin-setting-tab/note-refactor-template.md

 See [[callouts-ala-obsidianmd]] for help with which callouts to use to help aid this note.

-This [[Libary-note-dataum]] belongs to  list-of-note-templates,util-Templater-plugin,ad-finem-Note-Taking designed to template extracted content.
+This [[Library-note-dataum]] belongs to  list-of-note-templates,util-Templater-plugin,ad-finem-Note-Taking designed to template extracted content.
 #_todo/priority-low/to-extract/on-a-codelet/regarding-its-proper-place
 ```dataviewjs
 //toolboxes